 Okay, so you have the shopping list created with your selected items, as in my picture example shown.
 Now click on the coupon links to print them, find the coupons in your newspaper inserts and “clip” any digital coupons noted on your list.

-After gathering all of your coupons, this is where I recommend using the _20150526_213921envelope system mentioned in part 1, where you have an envelope for snacks, beverages, personal hygiene, etc. Put your coupons that you just printed in the appropriate envelope.
+After gathering all of your coupons, this is where I recommend using the envelope system mentioned in part 1, where you have an envelope for snacks, beverages, personal hygiene, etc. Put your coupons that you just printed in the appropriate envelope.
 It will make your store trip easier if they are organized.

 On your shopping list, you can also write down how many digital coupons you have clipped for an item so you don’t forget.
 I sometimes will write down how many items of each I plan to buy just to save me trouble while I am in the store, that’s up to you and what works best for you.

 The preparation process will probably take a couple of hours, especially when you are learning.
 Set aside either a chunk of time one evening, or spread it out over a few days to prepare for your shopping trip.
-I alarm-161067_1280hardly ever go shopping the same day I make my list just because I don’t want to feel rushed or like I missed something simple.
+I hardly ever go shopping the same day I make my list just because I don’t want to feel rushed or like I missed something simple.
 After you have it figured out, it will only take an hour or so to prepare, depending on the amount of stuff you plan to get on your shopping trip of course.

 You are ready to go shopping!!

 A major trick to successful coupon shopping to is not to veer away from your shopping list.
 By following the plan you spent a considerable amount of time preparing, you have a lot less impulse purchases, which will save you a lot of money as well.
-Don’t wander from your list!!fist-160958_1280
+Don’t wander from your list!!

 The way to use your coupons successfully is as follows: you can use one manufacture coupon and one store coupon per item, plus whatever special they have going on at the time (like a BOGO free deal).
-For BOGO free fifty-706883_1280deals, you will start with getting the item half price because you are getting two for the price of one.
+For BOGO free deals, you will start with getting the item half price because you are getting two for the price of one.
 Anything from there is just icing on the cake!
 So, because you are purchasing two items, even if paying for just one, you can use two manufacture coupons AND two store coupons on this purchase.
 Store coupons are often found in the store’s special flyers, which has most likely been identified on the coupon site or when you went through to circle your desired items.

 Let’s recap, I am going to purchase a Buy One Get One free deal on shampoo, therefore I am actually going to buy two bottles of shampoo for the price of one.
 You have two manufacturer coupons that are each $0.75 off of one product.
-I am buying two bottles of shabuy-now-606685_1280mpoo, even though I am only paying for one, I will use BOTH manufacture coupons for this purchase.
+I am buying two bottles of shampoo, even though I am only paying for one, I will use BOTH manufacture coupons for this purchase.
 I also have one store coupon for $0.50 off of two items.
 I can use one of the store coupons because I am buying two products, which is noted I needed to do for the $0.50.
 So, after the coupons have been applied, $1.50 off using the manufacture coupons and the store coupon, I am only paying $1 for 2 bottles of shampoo that would have been $3.00 at the sale price, or $6.00 not on sale.
 That’s a pretty significant savings!

 It is important to read the fine print on every coupon.
 A lot of times you have to buy two of an item to get the coupon, so be sure to read it carefully.
 You need to make sure you purchased the right size, brand and type that matches the on-sale deal and coupons.
 It is very disappointing when you get to the register and you have the wrong brand, size or type of the product and the price isn’t correct.
-BOO!!!!fist-160958_1280
+BOO!!!!

-Of course, there are more tips and tricks to the trade of couponing, which is often things you find as you really shopping-cart-152462_1280get into it.
+Of course, there are more tips and tricks to the trade of couponing, which is often things you find as you really get into it.
 Overall, couponing is very simple, just read the fine print on the coupons, make sure it matches the item you are purchasing and take a little time to prepare to go shopping.
 Pick a day to go shopping.
 Your actual shopping trips will vary on what type of shopping you are doing, whether you are picking up some basic items or if you are doing a big shop, but you’ll figure out what works well for you.

 Question from Keith H.: does this work with store brands also?